openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

         The year is automatically set to the start year of the **Reference** period.

--   **TMF**: This mask will be based on the `Tropical Moist Forest product from the JRC<https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`.
+-   **TMF**: This mask will be based on the `Tropical Moist Forest product from the JRC <https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`.
 The user will also need to provide the year of analysis.

     .. tip::

-        The year is automatically set to the start year of the **Reference** period.
+        The year is automatically set to the start year of the **Reference period**.

 -   **No forest map**: There will be no forest masking.

-The user can also use any GEE asset by setting it's value in the :code:`textfield` or selecting an image in the raster list.
+The user can also use any GEE asset by setting its value in the :code:`textfield` or selecting an image in the **Raster list**.
 The image needs to be a mask with values of the first band set to:

 -   0 for non-forest
 -   1 for forest